KrombopulosMike/Flurbo/README.md

 ![logo](https://github.com/KrombopulosMike/Flurbo/blob/master/flurbologosmall.png "flurbo")

-Flurbo is a coin used as intergalactic space currecny for payment of services and items.
+Flurbo is a coin used as intergalactic space currency for payment of services and items.
 Space guns, assasins, and even for an entire afternoon at Blips and Chitz!

 # Features of Flurbo